-The six months leading up to me leaving were a rough patch, and they were both there with love and support for pretty much anything.
-I remember texting them one morning with something along the lines of “I think I should just buy a one way ticket to Portugal and figure it out from there”, and they both responded with words of encouragement and a daunting “why not?”.
+The six months leading up to me leaving were a rough patch and they were both there with love and support for pretty much anything.
+I remember texting them one morning with something along the lines of “I think I should just buy a one-way ticket to Portugal and figure it out from there,” and they both responded with words of encouragement and a daunting “why not?”

 My parents were also super chill and excited about the idea of me doing it, so once I had the stamp of parent approval I was committed to it!

-5. Wow, that is so awesome!
+Wow, that is so awesome!
 Makes me feel validated for the inspiration my blog can bring too.
-So, tell me about your backpacking trip—was it everything you thought it would be?
-Did it give you what you were looking for?
+What was your itinerary like?

 Getting to Lisbon was actually kind of rough because at the start of my trip my flight out of Boston got canceled!
 I remember being so nervous getting off the plane in Lisbon.
-I speak a decent amount of German—but not enough to consider myself fluent—and I remember thinking that it wouldn't help me at all while backpacking… I quickly realized that I was totally fine, because the Portuguese are some of the nicest people I have EVER met.
+I speak a decent amount of German—but not enough to consider myself fluent—and I remember thinking that it wouldn't help me at all while backpacking… I quickly realized that I was totally fine because the Portuguese are some of the nicest people I have EVER met.

 I felt so welcomed in each city I was in.
-Each new city was a new feeling of amazement, and I somehow felt the most comfortable I've ever been.
+Each new city was a new feeling of amazement and I somehow felt the most comfortable I've ever been.
 Meeting so many new people allowed me to truly feel comfortable with who I was as a person.

 I quickly figured out what I wanted most out of life and what I felt passionate about.
 It was everything I thought it would be and more.
 I knew I was going to have a good time traveling and seeing new things, but it ended up being a trip where I learned to love myself as a person and exactly what I want in life.
 Click To Tweet

-6. Did you have a big “aha” moment on your trip where you knew you made the right decision to go?
+Did you have a big “aha” moment on your trip where you knew you made the right decision to go?

 I think it was while visiting the Basilica de la Sagrada Familia in Barcelona.
 I'm not really a religious person, but I remember walking into that church and just bursting into tears.

 Seeing something so massive and so beautifully built was intense.
-I think it really hit me that there is so much of the world that is so gorgeous, and I haven't even seen half of it.
+I think it really hit me that there is so much of the world that is so gorgeous and I haven't even seen half of it.
 I felt like I was exactly where I needed to be.

 Go!
-I had so many doubts and was so nervous the weeks leading up to it.
-I thought I was making a mistake and everything would go wrong, and it ended up being the best decision I've ever made.
+I had so many doubts and was so nervous in the weeks leading up to it.
+I thought I was making a mistake and everything would go wrong and it ended up being the best decision I've ever made.

 Trust your instincts, and go with the flow.
 Accepting that everything won't go according to plan is the best mindset to have.
 The things I did accidentally and on a whim ended up being some of my best memories.
 Make the leap, buy the ticket, and follow your gut!